AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Runtime Environment Variables

 Before running the solution, some environment variables need to be set up.
-This is both to specify the camera IP and for the container to find the correct Kinesis stream in AWS.
-The variables can also be set up directly into the docker-compose.yml file, depending on how you want your setup configured.
+Add the values to the variables located in the __.env__ file.
+They are needed for communicating with the camera and AWS.
+The values can also be added directly in the docker-compose.yml file, depending on how you want your setup configured.

+Add the camera IP address to your local environment variables for building the image and running the containers:

 ```
 IP_CAM=<camera IP>
-USERNAME_CAM=<camera username>
-PASSWORD_CAM=<camera password>

-STREAM_NAME=<AWS Kinesis video stream name>
-REGION=<AWS region>
-ACCESS_KEY_ID=<AWS access key ID>
-SECRET_KEY=<AWS secret key>
 ```

 ### Install Docker Compose ACAP Application